AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       mfdst.ParallelCopy(mfsrc, compsrc, compdst, ncomp, period, op);

 Here the number of ghost cells involved is zero, and the copy is performed on all components if unspecified (assuming the two MultiFabs have the same number of components).
 Similar to FillBoundary, a destination cell may have multiple sources and which source is used is unspecified.

+.. _sec:basics:mfiter:

 MFIter and Tiling
 =================

 In this section, we will first show how MFIter works without tiling.
 Then we will introduce the concept of logical tiling.
 Finally we will show how logical tiling can be launched via MFIter.

+.. _sec:basics:mfiter:notiling:

 MFIter without Tiling
 ---------------------

-In Section [sec:basics:multifab], we have shown some of the arithmetic functionalities of MultiFab, such as adding two MultiFabs together.
+In Section \ `14 <#sec:basics:multifab>`__, we have shown some of the arithmetic functionalities of MultiFab, such as adding two MultiFabs together.
 In this section, we will show how you can operate on the MultiFab data with your own functions.  provides an iterator, MFIter for looping over the FArrayBoxes in MultiFabs.
 For example,

 ::